-Representation of black, Asian and minority ethnic people in ‘modern’ sitcoms has tripled compared to ‘classic’ sitcoms (18% from 6%).
+Representation of people of colour (POC) in ‘modern’ sitcoms has increased fourfold compared to ‘classic’ sitcoms.
+Only 20% of modern sitcom main characters identify as a person of colour.
 Only three (The IT Crowd, Entourage, and Red Dwarf) of the top rated ‘classic’ sitcoms had at least one main character that identified as a person of colour.

-In comparison, two thirds of the ‘modern’ sitcoms have a primary character who identify as black, Asian or minority ethnic.
+In comparison, almost two thirds of the ‘modern’ sitcoms have a primary character who identifies as a POC.

 10% of the best rated ‘modern’ sitcoms’ main characters identify as LGBTQ+.
 This has increased from just 1% of primary characters in the top rated ‘classic’ sitcoms.
 However, only 53% of the ‘modern’ sitcoms actually have an LGBTQ+ main character.